Vincit/objection.js/doc/index.md

 ```

 > The query above would create a new person `Jennifer Lawrence` and add an existing movie (id = 2636) to its
 > `movies` relation.
-The nex query would do the same:
+The next query would do the same:

 ```js
 Person